 Every municipality in Ohio has an elected legislative body.
-The elected legislative body in Middletown is called a "council."
-The City operates under a Council/City Manager form of government.
-A directly-elected Mayor and six Council members are elected with no party designation of any kind appearing on the ballots.
-The elected body serves as the representative of the citizens of the community and acts as the legislative authority of the city.
+The elected legislative body in the City of Middletown is called the Middletown City Council, as the City of Middletown operates under a Council + City Manager government.
+A Mayor and six Council members are elected by the people, and the elected body serves as the representative of the citizens of Middletown + serves as the legislative authority for the City of Middletown.